-The one positive result from past Program Reviews was that the Molokai Education Center's instructional computer classroom was outfitted with 25 new computers using federal funds from Molokai RDP.
-These computers replaced the original ones which came with the facility in 1999.
-The also allowed us to rebuild some of older computers and move them to other areas of the facility and to the Molokai Farm.
+Another positive result from past Program Reviews was that in Spring 2007 the Molokai Education Center's instructional computer classroom was outfitted with 25 new computers using federal funds from Molokai RDP.
+These computers replaced the original ones that came with the facility in 1999.
+They also allowed us to rebuild some of the older computers and move them to other areas of the facility and to the Molokai Farm.